 [Q] If I am a winner, how am I notified?
 The winner will be contacted by phone and/or email as soon as possible after the draw.
 Winners names and the winning number will be listed on the Rural Riches website, on Facebook, and in the next edition of LighthouseNOW Progress Bulletin.

 [Q] If I win, will my name and photo be published?
 Rural Riches Treasure Trove Association reserves the right to publish the name, community, winning number, and photo of the winner.
 However, winners will not be forced to have their pictures published.
-If there is no winner for the week, the number drawn, ‘roll-over’ winnings and the registered name, community attached to that number will still be published as a non-winner.
+If there is no winner for the week, the number drawn, ‘roll-over’ winnings will be published as a non-winner.

 Q] If I lose, my number was drawn but I didn’t play, will my name be published?
-Yes, Rural Riches will publish the number drawn and the name of the person it’s registered to, and their community.
-If you didn’t play that week but your number was drawn you will be described as a non-winner.
+No, Rural Riches will only publish the number draw.
+If you didn’t play that week but your number was drawn your number will be described as not played.

 [Q] Do I have to play at the same location every week?
 No, you can play at any one of our Participating Retailers.